Fornaxian/pixeldrain_web/res/include/md/abuse.md

   [Message-ID](https://en.wikipedia.org/wiki/Message-ID) header.
 The Message-ID is used to reference messages in our system, mails without a Message-ID are not processed.
-* The abuse system uses e-mail addresses for authenctication so we need to be wary of [message spoofing](https://en.wikipedia.org/wiki/Email_spoofing).
+* The abuse system uses e-mail addresses for authentication so we need to be wary of [message spoofing](https://en.wikipedia.org/wiki/Email_spoofing).
 To combat this we require both [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) and